BostonGlobe/slush-globeapp/templates/default/README.md

 If you'd like to debug your HTML for accessibility and semantics, uncomment the `debug.styl` file in your `config.styl`.
 Documentation is available in `debug.styl`, however most items that are flagged are hoverable with information on what's wrong.
 Remember to comment it out again before pushing to prod!

 ## Teasers
 Run `gulp fetch-teaser` to pull down the teaser information (based on urls in meta.json).
+This also pulls in the OG image from each file.

 ## SEO and Analytics
 Fill out *data/meta.json*, the bare minimum needed for seo, analytics, and business.
+In general, it's a good idea to consult with web editors on the best wording for the "title", "description" and "keywords" fields.

 ```
 {